 Because we collect and process personal information about individuals, we are registered as a ‘Data Controller’ under Data Protection legislation.
 Please contact us if you have any questions about the information we hold about you, or if you have a complaint about privacy or misuse of data.

-Data Protection Officer Information Governance Unit Staffordshire County Council Staffordshire Place 1 Stafford ST16 2LP
+Address: Data Protection Officer, Information Governance Unit, Staffordshire County Council, 1 Staffordshire Place, Stafford, ST16 2LP